-A checklist preview for an initial evaluation which will be asked to complete by managing Editor during the initial review process can be found in below.
+A checklist preview for an initial evaluation which will be asked to complete by editorial office during the initial review process can be found in below.

-The articles which be written in accordance with journal’s rules will be sent Editors by Managing Editor.
+The articles which be written in accordance with journal ’s rules will be sent Editors by editorial office.

 The manuscript will be evaluated by one or more members of the Editorial Board who will decide whether or not to send it out for peer review.
 The paper may be rejected without being reviewed any further at this stage.